Aditya-deshmukh-1410/Wanderlust-Project/README.md

 # 📬 Feedback & Contributions

 Contributions, suggestions, and bug reports are welcome!
-If you find ways to improve the app or want to add new features, please open an issue or submit a pull request
+If you find ways to improve the app or want to add new features, please open an issue or submit a pull request.

 # 🤝 Connect with Me